jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

 #### **Connection-oriented network communication**
 - instantiating multiple socket objects to create a connection between applications;  analogous to replicating yourself to participate in 5 different concurrent conversations [^10]
-  - there is still a single socket object listening for incoming messages, but once a message arrives, a new socket object is instantiated to listen specifically for messages corresponding to the four-tuple (a specific source port, source IP, destination port, destination IP) [^10]
+  - there is still a single socket object listening for incoming messages, but once a message arrives, a new socket object is instantiated to listen specifically for messages corresponding to the four-tuple (see also [Four-tuple](#four-tuple)) [^10]
   - generally, these connections are more reliable:  easier to implement rules for managing communication order of messages, responses, retransmission, etc. [^10]

 #### **Connection state**